 1. King Electric GH2407TB:

 With over 60 years of experience in making home appliances, King Electric is a well-known American brand.
-The King Electric GH2407TB is one of the best-selling models manufactured by King Electric and continues to receive positive reviews from those who have got the opportunity to use the appliance.
+King Electric GH2407TB is one of the best-selling models manufactured by King Electric and continues to receive positive reviews from those who have got the opportunity to use the appliance.

 - Spiral finned heating element present in the heater